 To do this we rely on our team of media volunteers who can talk about their own or their child’s experience and the things that have made a positive difference.

-If you'd like to know more about becoming a media volunteer please contact our Communications Team on 020 7391 9276 or send an email to firstname.lastname@example.org.
+If you’d like to know more about becoming a media volunteer please contact our Communications Team or call 020 7391 9276.